 Cullet act as a sand substitute in various applications such as landscaping, brick manufacturing, and sports turf.
 The smoothness of the cullet makes it suitable to be used as playing grounds in some cases.

-Five million aluminum cans are used all over the country annually.
-Aluminum is one of the easiest materials to recycle and one of the most environmentally valuable and beneficial materials.
-Aluminum can be recycled a countless number of times without losing its quality hence saving the cost of manufacturing new cans from raw materials.
+Five million aluminium cans are used all over the country annually.
+Aluminium is one of the easiest materials to recycle and one of the most environmentally valuable and beneficial materials.
+Aluminium can be recycled a countless number of times without losing its quality hence saving the cost of manufacturing new cans from raw materials.

-At the recycling centre, the aluminum cans are compacted into a bale and sent to a processing plant where the cans are shredded into smaller pieces.
-The fragments are melted down and mixed with a small percentage of raw aluminum materials to manufacture new cans.
+At the recycling centre, the aluminium cans are compacted into a bale and sent to a processing plant where the cans are shredded into smaller pieces.
+The fragments are melted down and mixed with a small percentage of raw aluminium materials to manufacture new cans.